mavcunha/shell/README.md

 		. /path/to/this/project/load

-Then `load` takes care of loading all shortcuts, aliases and etc. Mind that every directory defined in `load` will be sourced recursively, mistakes made on the scripts can lead you to a immediately closing terminal (see bellow for tips on how to fix it).
+Then `load` takes care of loading all configurations, aliases and etc. Mind that every directory defined in `load` will be sourced recursively, mistakes made on the scripts can lead you to a immediately closing terminal (see bellow for tips on how to fix it).